timsum/harmonypartition/README.md

-*harmonypartition* sets up a network of bits, in which a combination of binary filters and a trivial backpropagation provide a wealth of actionable musical information.
+*harmonypartition* sets up a network of bits in which a combination of binary filters and a trivial backpropagation provide a wealth of actionable musical information.

 The system is modeled on the practise modal improvisation, and is intended to promote the practise of tonal improvisation both on digital and analog devices.